ABaron21/Project-2/README.md

 Resolving this issue was a case of throughly checking through the form element within contact.html as well as the sendEmail.js file, after checking the code the cause of the issue was within the form attributes and it was fixed by removing the method attribute and taking out the 'return' in the onsubmit click attribute.

+### Mathemania 'e' being accepted as an input
+Within the Mathemania game, users were able to input the letter e into the answer box.
+This was the result of HTML's number input allowing the letter e as it represents the exponetial constant in mathematical logic.

+A simple fix for this issue with help from Stackoverflow, all that was needed was to add this line "onkeydown="javascript: return ['Backspace','Delete','ArrowLeft','ArrowRight'].includes(event.code) ? true : !isNaN(Number(event.key)) && event.code!=='Space'" into the attributes for the HTML input tag.

 ## Screens
 Each web pages has been tested to make sure that they are fully responsive across all screen sizes beginning with mobile devices and increasing upwards to tablets, laptops and finally desktops as it's the largest screen size expected for a browser window.